claudy/gccsoundboard/README.md

 💡 Maybe we should use this for all our services, then we will have the option of mixing down afterwards or disposing of the recording.
 An option.
 Plus then we would have an audio-only recording of the sermon as its own track.

-##### Analog Outputs
+### Analog Outputs
-These signals go to the amplifiers for the PA speakers.
+These signals go to the amplifiers for the PA speakers🔊.
 For years, a copy of these are also sent over the Klark Teknik DN32-USB.
 1. Main L
 2. Main R
 3. Monitor L